Cavan backs bill on Occupied Territories

 A similar motion was unanimously agreed by members of Dublin City Council the week before, and Sen Black and her upper house colleague, Senator Eileen Flynn, addressed local elected members in Cavan on the subject prior to their October monthly meeting taking place.

-The OTB seeks a complete ban on the import of good and services produced within Israel's ever-expanding settlement of Palestinian land and, if enacted, Ireland would become the first western country to cut trade ties with the country governed by the Benjamin Netanyahu-led coalition.
+The OTB seeks a complete ban on the import of goods and services produced within Israel’s ever-expanding settlement of Palestinian land and, if enacted, Ireland would become the first western country to cut trade ties with the country governed by the Benjamin Netanyahu-led coalition.

 Previous Attorney Generals had advised the proposed change of law ran contrary to European Union trade law.
 However, following a July ruling by the International Court of Justice (ICJ) on the illegal settlements on Palestinian land, the government sought fresh legal advice from the current Attorney General Rossa Fanning.